lkesteloot/unsong/unsong.md

 “Who are you?” asked Ana, suspiciously.

 “I am [i]All Your Heart[/i],” said the voice.
-“Autopilot mode has been off for…nineteen years.
+“Autopilot mode has been off for... nineteen years.
 Would you like to reactivate autopilot mode?”

 “There’s an autopilot mode?!” asked Ana.